 When people discuss agile and flexible working instinctively the focus is on flexible hours, hot desking or home working.
 This leads me to ask do we have a real understanding of the terminology.
 What is agile working?
 How does it differ from flexible working and other terms often encompassed by the phrase “new ways of working”?

-The Royal Institute of Chartered Surveyors (RICS) published an interesting paper on Agile Working which gives plenty of thought to what agile working isn’t and what agility is, with some great examples, but it is difficult to extract a succinct definition of agile working.
+The Royal Institution of Chartered Surveyors (RICS) published an interesting paper on Agile Working which gives plenty of thought to what agile working isn’t and what agility is, with some great examples, but it is difficult to extract a succinct definition of agile working.
 It does make clear that “work is an activity, not a place”, which has led some to the term “location independent working”.
 However, while “remote working” away from the main workplace is increasing, not all work is independent of location, and agile working practices can equally be applied to work activity within the workplace.

 Another interesting read is the FM World article Test of Agility which summarises (with some interesting phraseology) BT’s original thinking and experience on the subject.
 For BT flexible working is first generation “statutory focused” thinking, while agile working is the new paradigm, “a transformational tool” that is the cornerstone of property and people strategy providing gains on cost, productivity and sustainability which benefit business, employee and customer.

 One of the more straightforward and memorable descriptors is “Martini” working (for those old enough to remember the ad slogan): “anytime, any place, anywhere”.
 Most definitions of flexible working follow this tagline.
 But this is two dimensional, and “new ways of working” must be multi dimensional; not just limited to doing the same work in the same way at a different time and place.
 Indeed effective working is not so much about where or even when people work, it is more about how well they do it and what they achieve.